FlorentinGuth/MariobrOS/README.md

 Currently following "The little book about OS development"

-Packages used: bochs genisoimage nasm build-essentials
+Packages used: bochs bochs-sdl genisoimage nasm build-essentials

 How to run: make will run bochs, you have to type c in the console to tell it to continue